-Note: We recommend using Android Studio for Android Wear development, as it provides project setup, library inclusion, and packaging conveniences.
+Note: We recommend using Android Studio for Wear OS development, as it provides project setup, library inclusion, and packaging conveniences.
 This training assumes you are using Android Studio.

-- Learn how to create layouts that look good on round and square Android Wear devices.
+- Learn how to create layouts that look good on round, rectangle, and square Wear OS devices.